 No cumulative impacts on health and safety would be expected.
-The implementation of effective health and safety plans, which follow Federal, state, and local OSHA policies, at the project site during demolition and construction and during facility operation would reduce or eliminate cumulative health and safety impacts on contractors, military personnel, and the general public.
+The implementation of effective health and safety plans, including those for explosives safety, which follow Federal, state, and local OSHA policies, at the work site during demolition and construction and during facility operation would reduce or eliminate cumulative health and safety impacts on contractors, military personnel, and the general public.